 The problem with Windows is that it’s horrible at storing all that data.
 A single program leaves data across half a dozen different databases and folders.

 It stores temporary files in Temp and AppData folders.
 Services, registry entries, and drivers stay in the infamous system32 folder.
-If it’s a game, it probably leaves configs and saves files in your Documents folder.
+It probably leaves configs and saves files in your Documents folder if it’s a game.

 The next big one is Windows updates.
 You’ll find countless complaints about Windows updates online.